Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences

 As already discussed in \cref{sec:intro}, the single-peaked and the single-crossing properties were originally introduced and studied mainly for linear preference orders (i.e., preferences without ties).
 For preferences with ties, a natural generalization is to think of a possible linear extension of the preferences for which the single-peaked or single-crossing property holds.
 We consider this variant in our paper.

-\paragraph{Single-peakedness.} Profile is \emph{single-peaked} if there is a linear order~$\rhd$ over $V$ such that the preference order of each agent~$i$ is \emph{single-peaked with respect to~$\rhd$}:
+\begin{definition}[Single-peakedness] Let $\rhd$ be a linear order on the agent set~$V$.
+An agent~$i$ with preference order~$\succeq_i$ is \emph{single-peaked with respect to~$\rhd$} if for each three distinct agents~$x, y, z$ it holds that

-We refer to~$\rhd$ as \emph{single-peaked order} of the profile.
+Accordingly, profile~$\Pot$ is \emph{single-peaked} if there exists a linear order~$\rhd$ on~$V$ such that each agent from $\Pot$ is single-peaked with respect to~$\rhd$.
+We refer to~$\rhd$ as a \emph{single-peaked order} of the profile. \end{definition}

-\begin{example} The profile given in \cref{ex:running} is single-peaked, as can be shown by \cref{fig:N-SC-SP_SP}.
+\begin{example} The profile given in \cref{ex:running} is narcissistic and single-peaked with respect to the linear order~$1\rhd 2 \rhd 3 \rhd 4$.
+See \cref{fig:N-SC-SP_SP} for an illustration.
 In fact, as we will see in \cref{sec:complete}, a narcissistic and single-peaked preference profile always admits a stable matching.
 Recall that if agent~$3$ changes its preference order to $3\succ 1 \succ 2 \succ 4$, then the resulting profile does not admit any stable matching and, indeed, it is also not single-peaked anymore. \end{example}

-\paragraph{(Tie-Sensitive) Single-crossingness.} Just as for the single-peakedness property, the single-crossingness property also requires a natural linear order of the agents, the so-called single-crossing order.
+Just as for the single-peakedness property, the single-crossingness property also requires a natural linear order of the agents, the so-called single-crossing order.
 However, unlike the single-peakedness property which assumes that the preferences of an agent~$i$ over two agents are compared by their ``distance'' to the peak along the single-peaked order, the single-crossingness property assumes that the agents' preferences over each two distinct agents change (cross) at most once.